BELLE MEADE BOULEVARD BEAUTIFICATION AND PEDESTRIAN PLAN

 Project Timeline: In earnest, since 2019, the City of Belle Meade has been engaging with the community around how to improve safety for all users of Belle Meade Boulevard, including reducing speeding and the potential for conflicts between vehicles and pedestrians.
 Much of the community’s vision and feedback has been documented in the Belle Meade Together Plan, which was developed over two years of study, and over 750 individual comments were received in response to a pedestrian path, in the median of Belle Meade Blvd, demonstration project that was conducted on Belle Meade Boulevard with the assistance of the Nashville’s Civic Design Center in 2022.
 In brief, the outcome of the demonstration project was that a pedestrian path in the median itself was not supported by the majority of the community.
 Although widespread support for a better, safer pedestrian path was still desired and needed by many residents.

 At the Board’s regular meeting on August 21, 2024, the Board unanimously approved an engineering proposal for services, totaling $330,470, to carry the project to the next step in its design.
 Consulting engineers have been contracted to perform survey and preliminary engineering work needed to better understand how electric and stormwater utility infrastructure in the median may or may not alter the proposed design and its anticipated costs and timeline for construction.
-Once the preliminary engineering is complete, the Board of Commissioners will receive a presentation with a revised (if needed) design and an updated preliminary cost estimate.
-Then, if the Board of Commissioners approve the project to continue, the engineering team will complete final design and deliver construction plans as well as assist the city during the project’s construction with project management and utility coordination services.
+Survey and geotechnical work necessary to understand the feasibility of various aspects of the proposed design concept were completed in January and February 2025.